 Author

 Michael Lewis is head of portable antiquities and treasure at the British Museum and a visiting professor at the University of Reading and the University of Helsinki.
-He is known for his research on medieval finds associated with religion and everyday life and is coauthor of The Story of the Bayeux Tapestry (with Dave Musgrove).
+He is known for his research on medieval finds associated with religion and everyday life, and is coauthor of Beneath Our Feet: Everyday Discoveries Reshaping History (with Ian Richardson).

 Ian Richardson